-Once upon a time there was a fanfic trilogy.
+Once upon a time (i.e., over a dozen years ago) there was a fanfic trilogy.

 It was very popular.
-It had hundreds, possibly thousands of followers.
+At its peak it had hundreds, possibly thousands of followers.

 Unfortunately, rather a lot of it was written while the author was at home feeling unwell.
-Two-thirds of the way through the last volume, she was diagnosed with a serious illness.
+Two-thirds of the way through the final volume, she was diagnosed with a serious illness.

-To the best of my knowledge, this portion of the story has a happy ending.
-She received medical attention, recovered, changed jobs, and found a number of projects with which to occupy her time.
+To the best of my knowledge, this portion of the story had a happy ending.
+She received medical attention, recovered, changed jobs, and found a number of new projects with which to occupy her time.

-I had already requested, and been given permission to produce Red Hen editions of the trilogy.
-The first two volumes were completed, pending editing and corrections, and a fair degree of work had been done on the third when the project was abandoned by the author.
+I had already requested, and had been given permission by the author to produce Red Hen editions of the trilogy.
+The first two volumes were completed, pending edits and corrections, and a fair degree of work had been done on the third volume when the project was abandoned by the author.

-I do not post projects on my site without the author’s approval of the final versions.
-We never got to the edit stage of these projects (timeline glitches and continuity errors for the most part) and I do not have the author’s permission to post them.
+I do not post projects on my site without the author’s permission.
+We never got to the edit stage of these projects (timeline glitches and minor continuity errors for the most part) and I do not have the author’s permission to post my copies.

 This remains a disappointment.
 I had put a great deal of work into them.

-The stories themselves are readily found online in .html format.
-The graphics, however, I finally decided to extract and post separately.
-It would have been better to get them all in situ, but, frankly, I doubt that is ever going to happen.
-These documents contain only the illustrations/decorations used in each volume with, at most, a snippet of the text, or a capsule description of where they occur.
-There are Afterwords included with my own comments on what I was attempting to do with each individual volume.
+A couple of years after the author abandoned the project, however, I had decided to extract and post the graphics separately.
+I had, after all, put a lot of work into them.
+It would have been better to be able to see them all in situ, but, frankly, I doubt that is ever going to happen.
+The documents below contain only the illustrations/decorations used in each volume including only the opening pages, and, at most, a snippet of the text, or a capsule description of where the graphics occur.

 These are .pdf documents.
 As is standard on this site they are posted in both uncompressed form for online viewing, and compressed form for download.
-These examples are only available in screen resolution, since a full resolution version of the actual project was never made available.
+Both versions are only available in screen resolution, since a full resolution version of the actual project was never made available.

-Indeed, were I to be given the author’s permission to post these projects, I would take these versions down.
+Indeed, were I ever to be given the author’s permission to post these projects, I would take these graphics-only versions down.
 But, like I say, I doubt that is going to happen.

 The Travelog Trilogy, vol I: Roman Holiday by “Anna”

-This project was the very first in which I used the “virtual book” layout with the faux 2-page spreads which is now standard for the Publications posted on the site.
-That layout was originally developed for this volume of this trilogy, which was produced over the autumn and early winter of 2003.
+This project was the very first project for which I used the “virtual book” layout with the faux 2-page spreads which is now standard for the Publications posted on the site.
+That layout was originally developed for this volume of this trilogy, which was written in 2002–’03, and produced over the autumn and early winter of 2003.

 The Travelogue Trilogy, vol II: Jewel of the Nile

 This volume was produced over the summer-winter of 2004.
-It took a while to complete.
+It took a while to complete it.

 The layout here heavily utilizes the work of the incomparable Marwan Aridi of Aridi Computer Graphics, in addition to my usual sources.

-The layout turned out to abhor white space, so there are any number of extra decorations dropped in to plug the gaps.
+The layout turned out to abhor white space, so there were any number of extra decorations dropped in to plug the gaps.

 The Travelog Trilogy, vol III: Last Tango in Paris